deya-eldeen/blog/_posts/2026/2026-11-10-lldb-tricks.md

 ## Performance Poking Without Instruments

-Use `thread step-inst` to watch single instructions on hot paths, and `thread until -c <addr>` to run to a specific instruction quickly. `image lookup -n objc_msgSend` followed by `br s -a <addr>` with a class condition helps catch tight loops. `statistics` shows command timings; if stepping is slow, check symbol server latency and reduce logging.
+Use `thread step-inst` to watch single instructions on hot paths, and `thread until -a <addr>` to run to a specific instruction quickly. `image lookup -n objc_msgSend` followed by `br s -a <addr>` with a class condition helps catch tight loops. `statistics dump` shows command timings; if stepping is slow, check symbol server latency and reduce logging.

 ## UI Debugging Without Xcode